UsabilityEngineering/BoxBois/README.md

 # Phase 2: Interaction Design

-* [Wireframe](phase2/Box_Bois.pdf) pdf
-* [Prototype](https://xd.adobe.com/view/3a1a806e-5814-43eb-918f-bf96e5af1e4e-6f49/?fullscreen) draft

 ### Executive Summary:
   - Created a model application for the use of our product the "parcel protector".
   - Drew inspiration from other simple phone applications that are made to assist a device.
   - Created a wireframe of all the app pages then used the prototype feature in adobe XD to make them all path together seamlessly

+### Phase 2 Links
+* [Wireframe](phase2/Box_Bois.pdf) pdf
+* [Prototype](https://xd.adobe.com/view/3a1a806e-5814-43eb-918f-bf96e5af1e4e-6f49/?fullscreen) draft

 [Full phase 2 report](phase2/)

 # Phase 3: Usability Evaluation

-*Coming Soon*
+### Executive Summary:

 [Full phase 3 report](phase3/)